Search

 6. Now find out the material and energy balance of the whole process.

-8. Include all the environmental and safety aspects with respect to chemicals and equipment.
+8. Include all the environmental and safety aspects concerning chemicals and equipment.

 You will notice some of the drawbacks in material balance and energy balance, by rectifying them you are ready with the design of the chemical reactor and chemical process which can be used for production.